 It is never ever too late!
 Over 50 weight training is a great way to condition and strengthen your entire physique.
 Weight training 2 to 3 days a week, training the major body parts at least once a week, with some (core) training exercises, meaning: stomach/midsection and lower back, is a great place to start.

-degeneration of muscle tissue and bone density, it essentially Increases muscle
+degeneration of muscle tissue and bone density, essentially Increasing muscle

-mass and speeds up the metabolism process, a little like when we were younger, but not with all the hormonal
+mass and speeds metabolism, a little like when we were younger, but not with all the hormonal

 issues, thank God!